 Our story started with the conviction that Business-as-Usual is an attitude that will lead our World and our society to an intrinsically unsustainable future.
 We felt compelled to rise our head up from the numbing routine of First World modern day living, to teach ourselves, to change our lifestyle, and to lead or inspire others by example.

 So we taught ourselves how to change.
 Day by day, we adjusted our lifestyle so it is less damaging to our environment, it is more mindful, it is simpler.
 We started growing some of our own food while teaching our new born child the true taste of tomatoes and the simple beauty of a Lady beetle.

 Then one day, we met Rowe (Rosemary Morrow) who nourished our desire to transfer our knowledge and help others… So we started teaching and we created Terra Permaculture, a social entreprise that aims at doing just that.
 We’ve been teaching since 2010 and are planning to teach as long as students want to learn!

 The main protagonists in the story are connected by family ties – there is the mum (me!), the dad, and the child.
 I am the ‘public figure’ while the other two play a super strong role… but in the background.
 In short, you won’t see their faces!

 As our story unfolds, people move and projects evolve.
-We now live on the Central Coast, 1.5 hours from Sydney, where we have established a permaculture farm and homestead with the intention to supply beyond organic, ethical, pastured-raised and finished meat and seasonal biodynamic veggies.
+We now live on the Central Coast, less than 1.5 hours from Sydney, where we have established a permaculture homestead with the intention to grow beyond organic, ethical, pastured-raised and finished meat and seasonal biodynamic veggies.
 Valley’s End Farm was born.